Multiple Injuries from a motorcycle accident

 Motorcycle accidents invariably lead to a combination of injuries due to the complex nature of the accidents that can occur.
 While you may be hit on one side, you then fly through the air or get pushed onto the other side as you hit the ground.
 This can lead to a number of separate impacts involving injuries in different parts of your body.

 This is the hardest type of case to try and put a value on.
 It is not simply adding up the value of each injury and coming up with a total.
-The global picture of the injuries has to be assessed with a view to accurately assessing the value.
+The global picture of the injuries has to be considered with a view to accurately assessing the value.
 This is where experience comes in.

 Most insurance companies nowadays use a computer system called Colossus to calculate the value of injuries.
 This is also used by insurer appointed solicitors.
 This de-personalises the assessment of the value of injuries and was rejected by the Courts Service.
 We regularly take cases to court where an insurance company is relying on a computer valuation of the claim and have never failed to beat this.
 However, we regularly take over cases from other solicitors where they have recommended acceptance of just such an offer.

 You need an experienced solicitor to help you with a claim for multiple trauma.
 If you wish to discuss your case then please contact us for a free no-obligation discussion on freephone 0800 7836191.